Saint-Donat, Lanaudière

 Saint-Donat (/fr/) is a township municipality in the Canadian province of Quebec, part of the Regional County Municipality of Matawinie, within the larger administrative region of Lanaudière.
-The main town within the township is also identified as Saint-Donat-de-Montcalm to distinguish it from a parish municipality with the same name in La Mitis RCM.
+The municipality is also known as Saint-Donat-de-Montcalm to distinguish it from a parish municipality with the same name in La Mitis RCM.
 It is located approximately 135 km northwest of Montreal.
 The town is surrounded by mountains and numerous water basins of the Laurentian Mountains.
-The nearest natural landmark is the Mont-Tremblant National Park.
+The municipality borders Mont-Tremblant National Park.

 History

 Saint-Donat was founded sometime near 1876 by a religious community of suffragettes as the "Saint-Donat Parish" near the church (located at the intersection of Principale and Allard streets).
 It was therefore first settled in the mid-to-late 19th century, as a solution to the overcrowding of cities such as Montreal.
 Over time, the small village received urban population attracted by its beautiful landscape and the town was officially established in 1904.

+In 1943, a RCAF Liberator III crashed on Black Mountain (French: Montagne Noire) in Saint-Donat, killing 24 peoplethe worst accident in Canadian military aviation history.

 By 1950, Saint-Donat had reached a population of 2,000.
 As of 2021, the town was nearing 4,600 permanent residents.